 That would bring them presently to this area.
 If she was outside the half-mile range of Robane's energy shut-off device by then, they could pick her up safely.
 If she wasn't, she'd have to turn them away through Chomir again or she'd simply be drawing them into danger with her.
 Robane, however, wouldn't attempt to harm them unless he was forced to it.
 Telzey's disappearance in the wildlands of the park could be put down as an unexplained accident; he wasn't risking much there.
-But a very intensive investigation would probably only had to change the setting of the paralysis field to stop her heartbeat or her breathing.
+But a very intensive investigation would get under way if three other students of Pehanron College vanished simultaneously along with a large dog.
+Robane couldn't afford that.